NdagiStanley/pia-flux/README.md

 ## Extra

 This project is inspired by Danny Connell's of Make Apps Academy, project: Moneyballs.
 The objective is to start off from the course then expand it to a usable open source app.
+It is hosted on Netlify.

 ## Notes as I go along